Prabjeet Dulai, GDP & Quality Matters

-The EU GDP Guidelines have been extensively revised to take into account the changing nature of the globalised supply chain.
+The EU GDP Guidelines take into account the changing nature of the globalised supply chain.
 One important aspect is auditing partners in the supply chain.
-But who needs to audit which service provider and how?
+But who needs to audit which service provider - and how?
 And who will be inspected by the authorities?
 And how can I prepare myself?

 In this training course you will learn

 - How to plan and conduct audits efficiently

 - How to prepare yourself when being audited